mdheller/via3/docs/html-rewriting/extras/the-brain-trap.md

 Engineers tend to be, and are often required to be, over confident when approaching issues.
-A strong (if inaccurate) feeling that a solution can be found is a useful foundation to provide the necessary will power to find it.
+A strong (if inaccurate) feeling that a solution can be found is a useful foundation to provide the necessary willpower to find it.

 After the fact if no solution is found it is forgotten, but if one is found the original assessment is judged as accurate.
 In fact we may have had no idea